omeka/omeka-s-enduser/docs/content/resource-template.md

 A **Resource template** is a set of pre-defined properties, optionally with a Class, to guide item creation and the interpretation of properties.

-Resource templates are managed from the Admin Dashboard, accessed through the left-hand navigation under the tab labeled **Resource templates**.
+Resource templates are managed from the administrative dashboard, accessed through the left-hand navigation under the section labeled **Resources**.

 ![Basic view of resource templates tab, showing the column titles and one template](contentfiles/templates_browse.png)